TiciaD/Ceipt-Geek/README.md

 ## Description

-Ceipt Geek **(WIP)** helps you organize your receipts by providing a convenient place for you to upload, edit, and view your receipts online.
+Ceipt Geek helps you organize your receipts by providing a convenient place for you to upload, edit, and view your receipts online.

 ## <a id="usage"></a>Usage